EamonKavanagh/bird-feed/README.md

 ## Batch Processing

 The batch processing for Bird Feed makes use of Spark's data frame API.
 Since total and unique sightings for families and overall can be derived from processing on the level of names, caching is used to speed up calculations.
 Data is recalculated every night from raw logs to enable changes in the future and avoid losing data due to potential mistakes.
 The calculations are persisted in Cassandra for access on the front end.

+Batch processes include:

+- Calculating total sightings overall, by family, and by bird for each day
+- Calculating unique sightings overall, by family, and by bird for each day

 ## Real-time Processing